shadowga/website/_docs/1/d-servranks.md

 The power of each rank is listed from lowest (top of the page) to most powerful (bottom of the page).

 Operator is the default rank.
-Every player obtains this rank automatically upon login.
+Every member obtains this rank automatically upon login.
 They are given commands similar to an operator on a vanilla Minecraft server, such as free gamemode and building tools like WorldEdit.

 ### Super Admin